About HAS

 Alphonse Xavier A.

-Alphonse Xavier has been with HAS as our program manager since April 2015.
-An enthusiastic and energetic person, he is well appreciated by one and all.
-He manages the accounts and meticulously supervises all activities of HAS on a day-to-day basis.
-In addition to supporting the HAS management in planning future activities, he also responds to the several enquiries that come our way every day.
+Alphonse Xavier has been with HAS since April 2015.
+An enthusiastic and energetic person, he is well-appreciated by one and all.
+He meticulously supervises all activities of HAS on a day-to-day basis and leaves no stone unturned.
+In addition to supporting the HAS management in planning future activities, he also responds to the several inquiries that come our way.
 A computer science graduate, he has also completed an MBA degree.

 Anas Ahamed